-Paul Condon is an associate professor of psychology at Southern Oregon University, a visiting lecturer for the Centre for Buddhist Studies at Rangjung Yeshe Institute, and a fellow of the Mind & Life Institute.
+Paul Condon is an associate professor of psychology at Southern Oregon University.
+He has also served as a visiting lecturer for the Centre for Buddhist Studies at Rangjung Yeshe Institute, and is a fellow of the Mind & Life Institute.

-His research examines the ways that psychological science can inform meditation practices in dialogue with contemplative traditions to support training in compassion and wisdom.
+His research examines how psychological science can inform meditation practices, in dialogue with contemplative traditions, to support training in compassion and wisdom.
 His research and writing also examine the constructed nature of emotion and concepts, attachment theory, and the impact of meditation on compassion and prosocial behavior.

 Paul teaches meditation practices adapted from the Tibetan Nyingma tradition.
 He has collaborated with John Makransky to develop and teach Sustainable Compassion Training, a system of compassion and wisdom practices for multi-faith practitioners and secular application.
 His practice and teaching have also been informed by study with Tsoknyi Rinpoche, Chokyi Nyima Rinpoche, Lama Willa Baker, and the Courage of Care Coalition.